maximilianoCalderon/vue-image-marker/README.md

 # vue-image-marker 2

-Image container for adding icon marker to the image.
-(Dinamically! 😃)
+Image container for adding icon marker to the image. (dynamically! 😃)

 ## New Features 😃